MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 One performance optimization strategy is to remove or bypass components or processes that contribute to delays in a flow, especially when their processing time isn't justified.
 However, this strategy can compromise security and should be accompanied by a thorough risk analysis.
 Consider the following examples:

-- Removing encryption in transit or rest to improve transfer speeds exposes the data to potential integrity or confidentiality breaches.
+- Removing encryption in transit or at rest to improve transfer speeds exposes the data to potential integrity or confidentiality breaches.

-- Removing or reducing security scanning or inspecting tools to reduce processing times could compromise the confidential, integrity, or availability those tools protect.
+- Removing or reducing security scanning or inspecting tools to reduce processing times could compromise the confidentiality, integrity, or availability that those tools protect.

 - Decreasing the frequency of security patching to limit the performance impact can leave a workload more vulnerable to emerging threats.